 Change your preferences

-DILLING is a Danish family enterprise with a long tradition of the cleanest and purest manufacturing of organic underwear.
-With the fourth generation at the helm we produce underwear for the whole family without the use of harmful chemicals.
-Our organic underwear sells at favourable prices, because you are buying directly from the manufacturer.
+DILLING is a Danish family enterprise with a long tradition of producing organic wool products that will keep you warm.
+Today, we make organic clothing in organic merino wool and cotton for the whole family with the fourth generation, Morten Dilling, at the helm.
+Our organic wool wear sells at favourable prices because you are buying directly from the manufacturer.